Vectrex: A Vector-Based Console Ahead of Its Time

 - Initially sold for $199 in the US

-- It is estimated that about 500,000-600,000 units were ever manufactured
+- It is estimated that about 500,000-600,000 units were manufactured

 THE VECTREX AT A GLANCE

-- Came along with a nice 4-button joystick
+- Came bundled with a 4-button joystick

 Hardware Specs